 - Mt.
 Wam Lookout Cabin Rental Kootenai National Forest, Montana — Visitors hike five miles to access the lookout and are rewarded with panoramic views of the Canadian Rockies to the north, the Galton Mountains to the west, the Whitefish Range to the south and Glacier National Park to the east.

 - Bald Knob Lookout Rogue River-Siskiyou National Forest, Oregon — Originally developed in 1931 as a lookout site, Bald Knob served as an Aircraft Warning Service (AWS) observation station between 1942 and 1944.

 Make Sure You

-Visit the U.S. Forest Service History site to learn more about the origins of fire lookouts; the tools of the trade, like the Osborne fire finder; and the people who chose a life of solitude in these rugged, secluded and beautiful places.
+Visit the U.S. Forest Service History site to learn more about the origins of fire lookouts, the tools of the trade (such as the Osborne "firefinder," a directional fire sighting device) and the people who chose a life of solitude in these rugged, secluded and beautiful places.

-Lookouts are not generally stocked with water, bedding, cooking supplies, toilet paper, etc. Visitors are expected to bring supplies and to pack out what they bring, as well as their trash.
-Read carefully the description of the lookout in which you are reserving to make sure you come prepared with the necessities; they are often isolated without easy access to services.
+Lookouts are often isolated and without easy access to services.
+They are not generally stocked with water, bedding, cooking supplies, toilet paper or similar necessities.
+Visitors must bring their supplies and pack out what is left, including trash.
+Carefully read the description of the lookout you wish to reserve and make sure you come prepared with everything you need.

-Lookout towers are generally at high-elevation, which can also cause illness.
-Please read our Avoiding Altitude Sickness article for details to detect symptoms and take action.
+Lookout towers are usually at high-elevations that can sometimes cause altitude sickness.
+Read Preventing Altitude Sickness to learn how to detect symptoms and take action.

-To reserve a lookout, simply search on Recreation.gov using the place you will be visiting for lookouts under the camping and lodging option.
-Reserving a lookout is extremely popular in many areas and may require several weeks or even months’ advanced reservations.
+To find a lookout, simply enter the place you wish to visit on Recreation.gov, choose the "camping and lodging option" and select "lookouts."
+Lookouts are extremely popular in many areas and may require that you book your reservation several weeks or even months in advance.